kubernetes-retired/contrib/ingress/controllers/citrix-netscaler/README.md

 ----

-Appendix 1: Theory of operation
+# Theory of operation
 -----------
-A typical Kubernetes cluster deployment consists of one Kube-master node and multiple Kube-worker nodes.
-A NetScaler will reside outside of the cluster and direct traffic towards it.
+A NetScaler provides the entry point for traffic entering from outside the Kubernetes Cluster.
 The NetScaler works in conjunction with an ingress controller that provides configuration updates and manages the NetScaler based on the events happening inside the Kubernetes cluster.

 The current implementation of ingress controller for NetScaler provides the following functionality:
 - It looks for additions and removals of ingresses in Kubernetes cluster.